john-light/validity-rollups/validity_rollups_on_bitcoin.md

 ### 6.2 Managing full node verification costs

 Regardless of whether or not block space is increased to allow for more rollup transactions, validity rollups do impose one new cost on L1 full nodes: the cost to verify the validity proof of the rollup state update.
 This verification cost can vary widely depending on the complexity of the proof and performance optimizations implemented, all else being equal.
 Benchmark verification times for modern proofs are difficult to find in the literature.
-The proof verification times that are cited range from 5ms for a two-year-old PLONK-based SNARK to 2ms for a two-year-old STARK.[92, 93] Newer proof implementations may be even faster to verify on the same hardware, but generally speaking it is proving time that benefits most from optimization, not verification time.
+The proof verification times that are cited range from 5ms for a two-year-old PLONK-based SNARK to 2ms for a two-year-old STARK.[108, 109] Newer proof implementations may be even faster to verify on the same hardware, but generally speaking it is proving time that benefits most from optimization, not verification time.

-According to benchmarks posted to the Bitcoin Wiki, a bitcoin transaction takes about 0.125ms to verify on a quad-core i7 CPU, which is about 16 times faster than the 2ms verification time of a two-year-old STARK.[94]
+According to benchmarks posted to the Bitcoin Wiki, a bitcoin transaction takes about 0.125ms to verify on a quad-core i7 CPU, which is about 16 times faster than the 2ms verification time of a two-year-old STARK.[110]
 So if 16 transactions go into a validity rollup state update, then the rollup will break even on verification costs compared to a single L1 bitcoin transaction.

 If support for validity rollups is implemented on bitcoin, developers will have to consider an adversarial worst-case scenario where an attacker packs the maximum possible number of validity proofs into a block to try to maximize its verification cost.
 This would make the block more difficult for weaker full nodes to verify and slow its propagation through the network.

-If we consider the base cost for the rollup state update transaction (verification key + proof + script size) to be 2848 WU, as Del Bonis estimated, that equals a maximum 1404 rollup state update transactions per 4,000,000 WU bitcoin block.[89]
+If we consider the base cost for the rollup state update transaction (verification key + proof + script size) to be 2848 WU, as Del Bonis estimated, that equals a maximum 1404 rollup state update transactions per 4,000,000 WU bitcoin block.[98]
 At a verification time of 2ms per rollup state update, that is a total verification time of 2.8 seconds per block.
-The block with the longest verification time currently on record is block #364292, which contains a single non-coinbase transaction that takes ~1 second to verify.[95]
+The block with the longest verification time currently on record is block #364292, which contains a single non-coinbase transaction that takes ~1 second to verify.[111]
 So the worst-case scenario for verifying a block full of validity rollup updates is about three times slower than the slowest-to-verify bitcoin block currently on record.

 If someone were to implement support for validity rollups in bitcoin, they may also want to somehow limit the number of validity proofs that can go into each block, so they can limit the worst-case verification cost should a block be stuffed full of them.
 There is a balance to strike here between the number of rollup state updates allowed per block and the additional verification costs imposed on L1 full nodes.

 ### 6.3 Miner extractable value

 Bitcoin was launched under the premise that miners are economically rational, self-interested profit maximizers, and that their profit-maximizing behavior will lead to the emergence of a well-operating peer-to-peer electronic cash system.
 This design has worked pretty well so far.
-Rumors of a double-spend attack (which turned out to be a non-event) resulted in swift financial retribution, cautioning miners not to ever deviate from the norm against intentionally re-organizing the blockchain for selfish gain.[96]
-Even the mere possibility of being able to pull off a so-called "51% attack" has led miners to redistribute their hashpower away from dominant mining pools.[97]
+Rumors of a double-spend attack (which turned out to be a non-event) resulted in swift financial retribution, cautioning miners not to ever deviate from the norm against intentionally re-organizing the blockchain for selfish gain.[112]
+Even the mere possibility of being able to pull off a so-called "51% attack" has led miners to redistribute their hashpower away from dominant mining pools.[113]

 With that said, it is normal and expected that miners operate within the norms of bitcoin to maximimize their profit.
-Putting only transactions that pay the highest fees into their blocks, to the exclusion of lower-fee-paying transactions, for example, is tolerated and even celebrated.[98, 99] However in the past few years we have seen new miner behavior emerge, particularly in blockchains that support financial contracts such as borrowing and trading.
-This behavior has come to be known as "non-fee-based miner extractable value" or "MEV" for short.[100]
+Putting only transactions that pay the highest fees into their blocks, to the exclusion of lower-fee-paying transactions, for example, is tolerated and even celebrated.[114, 115] However in the past few years we have seen new miner behavior emerge, particularly in blockchains that support financial contracts such as borrowing and trading.
+This behavior has come to be known as "non-fee-based miner extractable value" or "MEV" for short.[116]
 MEV encompasses a growing number of different types of value that miners can extract by ordering transactions in a block to their exclusive benefit (and generally at a cost to other blockchain users).

 One example is the "sandwich attack", a form of frontrunning that can be performed against users of onchain automated-market-maker-based algorithmic exchanges.
 It works like this: A miner observing the mempool sees Alice place a "market buy" order for Asset ABC on the AMMSwap exchange.
 The miner will place their own equal-sized market buy order for Asset ABC on AMMSwap, yielding the miner an average cost basis of X. The miner structures their block so that their market buy order is immediately before Alice's market buy order in the block.
 As a result, when Alice's market buy order executes she receives Asset ABC at a cost basis of X+1.
 In the same block, the miner then places an equal-sized AMMSwap market sell order for Asset ABC right after Alice's market buy order in the block, capturing the "+1" liquidity that Alice's buy order gave to Asset ABC.
 The end result: Alice paid more for Asset ABC than she otherwise would have, and the miner earned +1 profit risk-free.

 MEV is being applied across all kinds of different scenarios, including arbitrage, liquidations, slashing penalties, token sales, and more.
 Given all of the MEV that is happening on blockchains that support advanced financial contracts, and given that validity rollups have the ability to enable such contracts to be used in L2 rollups build on bitcoin, perhaps the most pertinent questions for the bitcoin community to consider before implementing support for validity rollups on bicoin are: do validity rollups on bitcoin create opportunities for MEV where they otherwise do not exist?
 And if so, would the MEV opportunities created weaken the security of bitcoin L1?

-Although it is possible to build financial smart contracts on bitcoin using embedded consensus layers such as CounterParty and Omni (or even native BTC using DLCs) this type of usage hasn't taken off to the same degree as it has on other blockchains such as Ethereum, BSC, Solana, etc. If bitcoin enables support for validity rollups, it's possible that whatever shortcomings have held back the development and adoption of financial smart contracts on bitcoin could be addressed, increasing the likelihood that MEV will occur on bitcoin.
+Although it is possible to build financial smart contracts on bitcoin using embedded consensus layers such as CounterParty and Omni (or even native bitcoin using discreet log contracts) this type of usage hasn't taken off to the same degree as it has on other blockchains such as Ethereum, BSC, Solana, etc.[117] If bitcoin enables support for validity rollups, it's possible that whatever shortcomings have held back the development and adoption of financial smart contracts on bitcoin could be addressed, increasing the likelihood that MEV will occur on bitcoin.

 To answer the question of whether validity rollups on bitcoin create new opportunities for MEV, we must first be specific about what kind of validity rollups we are enabling on bitcoin.
 It is possible to limit the expressivity of the scripting capabilities supported by validity rollups that can be built on bitcoin by limiting the complexity of the proofs that bitcoin full nodes are able to verify.
 If the bitcoin community wanted to, they could limit validity rollups to being no more (or not much more) expressive than bitcoin is today.
 This would most likely not lead to any new MEV opportunities being introduced.